convox/docs/docs/application/services.md

       maximum: 200
 ```

-For [agent](#agent) and [singleton](#singleton) services, the defaults are `minimum: 0` and `maximum: 100`, matching the replace-before-start behavior those modes require.
+For [agent](#agent) and [singleton](#singleton) Services, the defaults are `minimum: 0` and `maximum: 100`, matching the replace-before-start behavior those modes require.

 ### drain

-Specifies the timeout in seconds during which connections are allowed to drain for a service before terminating during a rolling deploy.
+Specifies the timeout in seconds during which connections are allowed to drain for a Service before terminating during a rolling deploy.
 Defaults to `30`.

 ### termination